Table of Contents

 If approved, the bill would mean transformative change for the cannabis and advertising industries.
-Moreover, the cannabis industry will be one step further in acquiring federal level-regulation, with a developing framework favoring states with legalized marijuana.
+Moreover, the cannabis industry will be one step further in acquiring federal-level regulation, with a developing framework favoring states with legalized marijuana.

-But not everyone favors legalizing marijuana advertisement, and there is still widespread doubt that the bill will be passed.
+But not everyone favors legalizing marijuana advertisements, and there is still widespread doubt that the bill will be passed.
 FCC Commissioner, Nathan Simington, expressed a “zeal to protect consumer interests.”
-Simington’s support of efforts to relax current radio ownership limits echoes the need for broadcast tv and radio to keep up in a world where online digital advertisers have a competitive edge over their lower-tech and under-funded counterparts.
+Simington’s support of efforts to relax current radio ownership limits echoes the need for broadcast TV and radio to keep up in a world where online digital advertisers have a competitive edge over their lower-tech and under-funded counterparts.

 Legal marijuana sales are expected to reach $33 billion, potentially benefiting a whole host of players, from cannabis producers to advertisers to consumers.
 But keeping up with regulations is something that these players will need to account for if the bill in question is passed.
 And navigating that regulatory minefield can be tricky.

-The Fyllo Regulatory Database is the most comprehensive research platform for highly-regulated, high-growth industries.
-Dawn Hartman, VP and GM of Regulatory Solutions at Fyllo, recognizes the potential for cannabis advertising in the tv and radio broadcast industry.
+The Fyllo Regulatory Database is the most comprehensive research platform for highly regulated, high-growth industries.
+Dawn Hartman, VP and GM of Regulatory Solutions at Fyllo, recognizes the potential for cannabis advertising in the TV and radio broadcast industry.